Suicide Bereavement Support Group

 If you are interested in participating, please contact us to register.
 We ask that you plan to attend all of the eight meetings as a commitment to the group.
 If you know that you have a scheduling conflict please discuss with the group facilitators.

 Participation in a bereavement support group can be emotional and difficult and you may find that you would benefit from individual peer support or counselling.
 Please let us know if you have any questions about this when you register.

 The group meets virtually using Ontario Telehealth Network (OTN) or Microsoft Teams, both of which are user friendly.
 Research has shown that support groups after suicide loss have many benefits and you may be surprised at how warm, welcoming and supportive a virtual group can be.
 The groups are small and private, so you will feel truly seen and heard.

 A short intake conversation is required before registering.
 If you haven't had an intake conversation with a facilitator from Support After Suicide then please email us at [email protected] or call 1-844-264-2993 extension 7951.

 For more detailed information about our groups and facilitators, and to determine if the Support After Suicide group feels like a good fit for you, please read our FAQs below.

 Frequently Asked Questions

-Every group is facilitated by the Support After Suicide team, Kim Campbell, Mental Health Clinician and Jane Brown, Peer Navigator.
+Every group is facilitated by the Support After Suicide team, Sukhi Brar, Mental Health Clinician and Jane Brown, Peer Navigator.
 We provide grief support to people in the community impacted by suicide loss and we bring lived experience of suicide loss to our work.
 We understand that your experience of loss is unique and appreciate the pain, questions and complexity of losing someone to suicide.